 Much of this general limited company contractor tax advice and tax planning for small business will also apply to directors of UK small companies.
 Many areas in these tax tips for small business owners apply to sole traders and partnerships too.
 We will demonstrate ways to reduce tax (UK) for your business.
 In addition, we will show how you can save tax and operate tax efficiently with our UK tax tips for small business owners.
 Just like making personal savings as an individual, you can also make business savings when you take the time to consider contractor tax planning tips and how to run your UK business tax efficiently.

-Initial thoughts -UK tax tips for business owners
+Running your own company and UK tax tips for business owners

 When you are an independent contractor or small UK business owner, work can be a challenge each day.
 This can also add to the stress when you are already running a busy life outside of work.